 Which brings us to the Kraken.
 I’m not sure if there’s some sort of balance in Seattle’s line-up that will surprise us like Vegas’s did in 2017, but regardless, their lack of a number-one centre leaves today’s argument moot.
 I like Yanni Gourde as much as the next guy, but he and Alexander Wennberg don’t stack up with Petey.
 Enough said.

 Oh yeah, just one last piece of business before we move on.
-Pettersson needs a contract.
+Pettersson needs a contract from the Vancouver Canucks.